blairmacintyre/blairmacintyre.github.com/index.md

     {% endfor %}
 </ul>

 This site was created using [Jekyll](http://jekyllrb.com) and a collection of open-source resources and examples of sites built and published in Jekyll.
 The style is based on the [Tufte theme](http:://github.com/clayh53/tufte-jekyll) and the bibliography was created with [Jekyll-Scholar](https://github.com/inukshuk/jekyll-scholar).
+My son drew the 8 bit icon of me in the upper left corner.